derykmakgill/derykmakgill.github.io/_posts/2020-04-30-bsv-ecosystem-chart.md

 I couldn't find anything.

+I finally find [something](https://bico.media/1c4b58bd67a9f9f5e22b6e46e555de95de8b7f222b9230c326bde1d97dc99629) on Metahandle after I reviewed it.
+It tells me to ask a question on the blockchain and pay 2 cents worth of BSV and it will return an answer.

+#### Testing it out

+I ask "what color is the sky?"
+It replies "no way."

+#### Conclusion

+I have no idea what the point of this is or why it's listed on the chart.

 #### Conclusion

 I have no idea what this is and whether its alive, dead or in limbo.